Airbnb Announces Its Plan To House 100,000 People In Need

 Christian?
 ACs barely even pass for human.

-I Nominate The Homeless (Score:1)
+I Nominate The Homeless (Score:3, Informative)

 Far too many people can be found wandering around cities at night without places to go, and that leaves them at the mercy of dope dealers and others who are looking to profit from their misery.